ackintosh/ganesha/README.md

 ## Examples

-Ganesha has two strategies to detect system failure.
+Ganesha has two strategies which detect system failure.

 ### Rate